madanbazgai/madanbazgai.github.io/content/posts/welcome-to-my-portfolio-blog-app.md

 # 🤔What is it about?

 - This is my personal Portfolio/Blog app.
+- It is based on my **original idea**, inspired by some **open-source techs**.
 - **Contents** are 100% original.
-- It is based on my **original idea**, inspired by some **open-source techs**, not copied from someones projects, neither it's Wordpress/Wix's 5 minutes knock-off.
 - This app is powered by the technologies such as [Hugo](https://gohugo.io/), PWA etc.

+# 💚100% LightHouse Score?
+Hell Yeah💪

+- On ideal condition.
+- The screenshot is mentioned above.
+- With lots of efforts, headaches and optimization i was finally able to achieve this score.
+- This may vary depending upon your **browser** and **installed-extensions**.

 # ✉️ What can you do here?.